 Many people assume the quality of a restaurant’s website is reflective of the quality of the restaurant itself.
 So you definitely want to be sure to keep your restaurant website design in tip-top shape!

 Consider your website the face of your restaurant’s brand.
-It’s what forms potential customers’ first impression and sets the stage for their expectations.
+It’s what forms potential customers’ first impressions and sets the stage for their expectations.
 You’ve already perfected your menu, customer service, and location, now it’s time to make your website compliment that!

 13 Must-have Features of Websites for Restaurants